Hello, I’m Kim Traina-Nolan!

 I received my Masters of Arts in Art Therapy from New York University.
 I interned with a variety of populations in the New York metropolitan area and internationally in the United Kingdom and Tanzania.

 I continued my professional work with culturally diverse populations in a multitude of therapeutic settings, which have included domestic violence shelters, inner-city schools, New York City Preventive Family Services, and Inpatient Psychiatric hospitals.
 I have a strong clinical background and expansive knowledge in psychotherapeutic counseling.
 I have an acute understanding of factors influencing human responses and behaviors which has allowed me to approach my clients with empathy and compassion.
 I am a strong believer in the importance of professional development and continue to expand on my practice knowledge through post-graduate studies in trauma and resilience.

-Most recently, I’ve been the keynote presenter, Parenting Generation Z, Part I, and Part II: How do we communicate with our adolescents in a media-driven world?
+Most recently, I was the keynote presenter, Parenting Generation Z, Part I, and Part II: How do we communicate with our adolescents in a media-driven world?
 ACAP (Academy of Clinical and Applied Psychoanalysis).

 I provide Clinical Supervision to Art Therapists working in the field as well as graduate Art Therapy students as an off-site supervisor.

-I am a member of the American Art Therapy Associate (AATA) and the New Jersey Art Therapy Association (NJATA)
+I am also a member of the American Art Therapy Associate (AATA) and the New Jersey Art Therapy Association (NJATA).

 The American Art Therapy Association defines Art Therapy as:

 An integrative mental health and human services profession that enriches the lives of individuals, families and communities through active art-making, creative process, applied psychological theory, and human experience within a psychotherapeutic relationship.